 On the flip side, it also means all those fast food munchies will have to go for a toss because they’re lathered and cooked in PUFA-will-oxidise-into-oblivion temperatures.

-Top 3 vegetable oil substitutes: what alternatives can you use?
+Top 3 vegetable oil substitutes

 To stay on the safe side of things, we suggest using products that are PUFA free (and are basically not susceptible to all the bad things that PUFA-oxidation brings).
 So let’s dive in and explore all the options on hand to keep your foods just as delicious, minus all the harmful effects.